ChanningAtCMU/94870-B2-Tell-Stories-with-Data---Channing/CritiquebyDesign.md

 Interviewee  | Feedback
 ------------- | -------------
 Student, mid 20'  | A1: Maybe a geographic report because I saw national flags on the top.<br />A2: The way the chart was made was clean and concise.<br />A3: I noticed the numbers in the chart but had no idea what those were about.
 No title telling me what type of data it is.<br />A4: (After listening to my explanation) Now much better.
 I started to find the constructor who won the most championships.
 But I still don't understand the meaning of FL and PP, which were all over the chart.<br />A5: I'd like to see my favorite constructor's logo in the chart.
 That makes me more excited.
-Student, late 20'  | A1: Some kind of games or matches between national teams.
-A2: All the top three numbers for each country were highlighted, which was good because that tells me directly who won the game.
-A3: What do "PTS" and "GAP" mean?
-And why the last country has no data at all?
-A4: Okay, now I learned that Red Bull is the best team while Williams got a lot of improvement space.
+Student, late 20'  | A1: Some kind of games or matches between national teams.<br />A2: All the top three numbers for each country were highlighted, which was good because that tells me directly who won the game.<br />A3: What do "PTS" and "GAP" mean?
+And why the last country has no data at all?<br />A4: Okay, now I learned that Red Bull is the best team while Williams got a lot of improvement space.
 I'm focusing on finding out the trend for mid-table teams.
-And I'd also like to know the ranking gap between the two drivers for each constructor.
-A5: I don't think having the constructor logos on the left of their names was a good idea.
+And I'd also like to know the ranking gap between the two drivers for each constructor.<br />A5: I don't think having the constructor logos on the left of their names was a good idea.
 You should eliminate the duplicated information.
 You might need to get rid of the blank column at the end as well.

 ### Step five: Build your solution